whizzer75/whizzer75.github.io/3-add-user.md

 ### Introduction

-Adding a user to [ownCloud] is simple.
 Log in to [ownCloud] using the admin credentials you created during installation.
 After logging in, you will find your username, "owncloud" in the top right corner of the browser.
 Click the name to expose a drop down list and select "Users".

 ![Drop-down menu][dropdown]